Carbon price: Interactions with renewable energy policies

-Cost pass-through

-Carbon pricing sometimes charges the emitter and sometimes charges the fossil fuel supplier.
-Fortunately the right person always ends up bearing the cost imposed by the policy.
-The government may tax or cap an oil refinery based on all the carbon it buys in the form of oil.
-But the refinery does not emit 90%+ of that carbon.
-Instead it makes gasoline and sells that to gas stations, who sell it to drivers, who emit the carbon.
-In this case the refinery passes on the cost of its carbon permits or carbon tax (just as it passes on all marginal costs), and the gas stations pay those costs.
-But then the gas stations pass on their cost to the drivers.
-So drivers actually bear the cost of carbon pricing, and that is as it should be, because driving is the real reason for the emissions.

-But economics does not view this as a moral matter.
-Rather, economics points out that when the cost goes up, if drivers do not find driving their SUV (for example) worth the extra cost, they will switch and drive their sports car, ride their bike or take public transportation.
-And that is the point of carbon pricing.
-If all alternatives are unappealing, that means the driver really is getting more benefit that the cost she is causing.
-So again we have the right outcome – provided the carbon price equals the social cost.

 Carbon pricing and economic growth

 According to a 2020 study carbon prices have not harmed economic growth in wealthy industrialized democracies.

 In order for such a business model to become attractive, the subsidies would therefore have to exceed this value.
 Here, a technology openness could be the best choice, as a reduction in costs due to technical progress can be expected.
 Already today, these costs of generating negative emissions are below the costs of CO2 of $220 per ton, which means that a state-subsidized business model for creating negative emissions already makes economic sense today.
 In sum, while a carbon price has the potential to reduce future emissions, a carbon subsidy has the potential to reduce past emissions.